rekha-balan/azure-docs-test2-pr.nl-NL/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 ### <a name="create-a-new-mobile-app"></a>Create a new Mobile App
 1. Log in at the [Azure Portal].
 2. Click **+NEW** > **Web + Mobile** > **Mobile App**, then provide a name for your Mobile App backend.
 3. For the **Resource Group**, select an existing resource group, or create a new one (using the same name as your app.)

     You can either select another App Service plan or create a new one.
 For more about App Services plans and how to create a new plan in a different pricing tier and in your desired location, see [Azure App Service plans in-depth overview](../app-service/azure-web-sites-web-hosting-plans-in-depth-overview.md).
 4. For the **App Service plan**, the default plan (in the [Standard tier](https://azure.microsoft.com/pricing/details/app-service/)) is selected.
-You can also  select a different plan, or [create a new one](../app-service/azure-web-sites-web-hosting-plans-in-depth-overview.md#create-an-app-service-plan).
-The App Service plan's settings determine the [location, features, cost and compute resources](https://azure.microsoft.com/pricing/details/app-service/) associated with your app.
+You can also  select a different plan, or [create a new one](../app-service/app-service-plan-manage.md#create-an-app-service-plan).
+The App Service plan's settings determine the [location, features, cost, and compute resources](https://azure.microsoft.com/pricing/details/app-service/) associated with your app.

     After you decide on the plan, click **Create**.
 This creates the Mobile App backend.

 ### <a name="run-createviewssql"></a>Run CreateViews.SQL
 The scaffolded app contains a file called `createViews.sql`.
 This script must be executed against the target database.
-The connection string for the target database can be obtained from your migrated mobile service from the **Settings** blade under **Connection Strings**.
+The connection string for the target database can be obtained from your migrated mobile service from the **Settings** page under **Connection Strings**.
 It is named `MS_TableConnectionString`.

 You can run this script from within SQL Server Management Studio or Visual Studio.